Theudebert of Soissons

-Theudebert was the eldest son of King Chilperic I of Soissons and Audovera.
+Theudebert (circa 548-551, † 575) was the eldest son of King Chilperic I of Soissons and Audovera.
 Theudebert was given command of Soissons in the early years of his father's reign.
 When his father precipitated a war with his brother Sigebert I of Austrasia, Sigebert marched on Soissons, took the city, and captured and imprisoned Theudebert.
 He was out of prison a year later.
 On the death of King Charibert I of Paris in 567, Theudebert invaded Austrasia and razed many cities.
 In 575, Theudebert was killed in battle when Sigebert conquered Paris.